php-translation/documentation/components/extractor.rst

 ------------------

 We have common extractors for Symfony, Twig and Blade.
-They all are doing static analyses on the source files to find translation strings.
+They all are doing static analysis on the source files to find translation strings.
 But in some situations you need to specify translation dynamically.
 You may achieve this by implementing ``TranslationSourceLocationContainer``.